Naturism: History

-Naturism became a more widespread phenomenon in the 1920s in Germany, the United Kingdom, France and other European countries and spread to the United States where it became established in the 1930s.
+Naturism became a more widespread phenomenon in the 1920s in Germany, the United Kingdom, France and other European countries and spread to the United States, where it became established in the 1930s.
+In Brazil, nudist magazines were already published in the 1930.
+In mid 50s, there were several of such publications and some editors were persecuted by police and sued by authorities under the charge of "indecent exposure".

 By 1951, the various national federations united to form the International Naturist Federation.
 Some naturists preferred not to join clubs, and after 1945, pressure arose to designate beaches for naturist use.
 From the middle of the 20th century, with changing leisure patterns, commercial organisations began opening holiday resorts to attract naturists who expected the same – or better – standards of comfort and amenity offered to non-naturists.
 More recently, naturist holiday options have expanded to include cruises.

-In the early 21st century many organised clubs saw a decline in attendance by young people, which worried many naturists about the future of the movement.
-The clubs' aging memberships may have put younger people off joining in a vicious circle of decline.
-A rise in social conservatism, re-asserting a nudity taboo, may have also contributed to the decline.
+In the early 21st century, many organised clubs saw a decline in attendance by young people, which worried many naturists about the future of the movement.
+The clubs' aging memberships may have put younger people off.
+A rise in social conservatism, re-asserting a nudity taboo, also may have contributed to the decline.
 However, since tolerance for nudity in general is increasing over time, and is higher among younger generations, an alternative hypothesis is that younger naturists no longer feel they need to join a club or visit a resort in order to practise naturism.
 Active recruitment of younger members is being pursued by some organisations.
 The phenomenon varies by country, with, for example, naturism in France experiencing steady growth in a younger demographic during the 2010s.
+A similar trend is seen in Germany, with young people eager to depart from social norms and beauty standards.

 Writers

-Naturism was part of a literary movement in the late 1800s (see the writings of André Gide) that also influenced the art movements of the time, specifically Henri Matisse and other Fauve painters.
+Naturism was part of a literary movement in the late 19th century (see the writings of André Gide) that also influenced the art movements of the time, specifically Henri Matisse and other Fauve painters.
 This movement was based on the French concept of joie de vivre, the idea of reveling freely in physical sensations and direct experiences and a spontaneous approach to life.